Off-World-Live-Collaborative/docs.offworld.live/360-camera/README.md

-1. In OBS click ‘Settings’ in the bottom right hand corner and in the ‘Settings’ window click ‘Stream’.
+1. In OBS click `Settings` in the bottom right hand corner and in the `Settings` window click `Stream`.
-2. In the ‘Stream’ section, select from the ‘Service’ dropdown menu where you would like to stream to.
+2. In the `Stream` section, select from the `Service` dropdown menu where you would like to stream to.
-3. Follow the instructions of your selected streaming platform (including acquiring a stream key) and paste the stream key into the ‘Stream Key’ box.
+3. Follow the instructions of your selected streaming platform (including acquiring a stream key) and paste the stream key into the `Stream Key` box.
-4. Click ‘Apply’ to close the ‘Settings’ window and return to the main OBS window.
+4. Click `Apply` to close the `Settings` window and return to the main OBS window.
-5. When you are ready to stream from OBS select ‘Start Streaming’ in the bottom right hand corner.
+5. When you are ready to stream from OBS select `Start Streaming` in the bottom right hand corner.

 Setting recommendations for streaming 4K to YouTube: